TylorS/typed/apps/website/content/recipes/vue.md

 ## Vue output inside Typed

-The card owns its local alert threshold. `view` requires an options object with a stable unique `id`, shared between server and browser.
-Repeated components need distinct IDs derived from stable application keys.
+The card owns its local alert threshold. `view` generates a unique host ID for each rendered island and restores it from server markup during hydration.
+An optional `id` override can provide an application-specific ID; explicit IDs must be unique on the page and match between server and browser.
 It accepts a Vue component and plain props, `Effect`, `Stream`, or `Fx`; subsequent values update that mounted component.

 ```tsx file="PriceCard.tsx"
 import { defineComponent, ref } from "vue";